Iran to analyse black box after missile blamed for crash

-DUBAI (Reuters) - Iran said on Friday it wanted to download black box recordings itself from a Ukrainian airliner that crashed, killing all 176 people aboard, after Canada and others said the plane was brought down by an Iranian missile, probably by mistake.
+DUBAI (Reuters) - Tehran said on Friday it wanted to download black box recordings itself from a Ukrainian airliner crash that killed all 176 people aboard, after Canada and others said the plane was brought down by an Iranian missile, probably by mistake.

-Iran, which has denied the Boeing 737-800 (BA.N) was downed by a missile, said it could take one or two months to extract information from the voice and flight data recorders.
-It said it could ask Russia, Canada, France or Ukraine if it needed help.
+Iran, which denies the Boeing 737-800 (BA.N) was downed by a missile, said it could take one or two months to extract information from the voice and flight data recorders.

+It said it may ask Russia, Canada, France or Ukraine for help in a probe that could take one or two years to complete.

 The Ukraine International Airlines flight to Kiev from Tehran crashed on Wednesday, when Iran was on alert for a U.S. military response hours after firing missiles at U.S. targets in Iraq.

-The incident adds to international pressure on Iran, after months of tension with the United States and tit-for-tat military strikes.
+The crash has heightened international pressure on Iran after months of friction with the United States and tit-for-tat military strikes.
 Washington killed an Iranian general last week in a drone attack in Iraq, prompting Tehran’s missile launches.

+“We do believe that it’s likely that that plane was shut down by an Iranian missile,” U.S. Secretary of State Mike Pompeo said of the Ukrainian jet crash at a briefing on additional U.S. sanctions against Iran.

+“We’re going to let the investigation play out before we make a final determination,” he added as Washington also announced sanction waivers for crash investigators.

 In an outpouring of grief, Iranians and others shared images from the crash site on social media.
-One showed a single child’s red shoe in the dirt.

 Another on Twitter showed a selfie of a mother and daughter in their seats, sent to a loved one before takeoff.
-Many of the victims held dual nationality.

-Ukrainian President Volodymyr Zelenskiy said he could not rule out a missile strike but this had not been confirmed.

-U.S. Secretary of State Mike Pompeo said Washington was “ready to offer our support” to Ukraine’s investigation.
+“Why were any civilian airlines flying out of Tehran airport in those conditions,” a user named Shiva Balaghi tweeted.

+Ukraine is looking at various possible causes of the crash, including a possible attack by a Russian-made missile, a collision, an engine explosion or terrorism.

 On social media, many Iranians expressed anger that the plane was allowed to take off and voiced worries as images, which could not be independently verified, circulated on Twitter suggesting the crash site had been cleared by bulldozers.

-Iran’s ambassador to Britain denied debris had been bulldozed away.
+Iran’s ambassador to Britain denied that.

 “We prefer to download the black boxes in Iran.
 But if we see that we can’t do that because the boxes are damaged, then we will seek help,” Ali Abedzadeh, head of Iran’s Civil Aviation Organisation, told a news conference in Tehran.